qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-revamped.md

 ![Late interaction](/articles_data/hybrid-search-revamped/late-interaction.png)

-Except for the multivectors, you can of course use the standard dense and sparse vectors, play with data types to reduce the use of memory.
-Named vectors help you to store different dimensionality of the embeddings, which is useful if you use multiple models to represent your data, or want to utilize the Matryoshka embeddings.
+Besides multivectors, you can use regular dense and sparse vectors, and experiment with smaller data types to reduce the use of memory.
+Named vectors can help you store different dimensionality's of the embeddings, which is useful if you use multiple models to represent your data, or want to utilize the Matryoshka embeddings.

 ![Multiple vectors per point](/articles_data/hybrid-search-revamped/multiple-vectors.png)